zouchengyang/5105group/SubgroupA/Dataset/readme.md

 # ML Data Processing Workflow

-This document describes the data processing workflow based on the dataset “Energy_and_Water_Data_Disclosure,” which includes parts of the NYC data but with a broader range of data points.
-Initial manual filtering was conducted to remove irrelevant, redundant, and region-specific columns.
-Additionally, energy data was standardized by converting totals per area or unit into standard units (e.g., kBtu/ft², kWh/ft², therms/ft²) to facilitate readability and alignment with conversion factors.
+This document describes the data processing flow based on the “Energy and Water Data Disclosure” dataset.
+Based on the data we collected from various sources, we first manually screened and removed irrelevant, redundant, and region-specific columns.
+In addition, the energy data was standardized by converting the total amount of each region or unit to a standard unit (e.g., kiloBTUs/sq. ft., kWh/sq. ft., BTUs/sq. ft.) to improve readability and comply with conversion factors.

 ## Data Preparation Steps